 - Don’t hesitate to tell white lies, if necessary.
 If someone’s asking too many personal questions, don’t bother answering properly.
 What stranger needs to know where you’re staying, where you’re going, where you’re from, or if you’ve got a boyfriend?

 Thailand, and by extension Phuket, is actually a pretty safe place for a solo female traveller.
-This country and this area basically lacks that same macho society that, in some areas of the world, can make it pretty annoying to be travelling as a female – solo or not solo.
+This country and this area basically lack that same macho society that, in some areas of the world, can make it pretty annoying to be travelling as a female – solo or not solo.

 Is Phuket safe to travel for families?

 You may think of Phuket as a place for independent travel and partying, but look past that and this place is an amazing place for a family holiday.
 Yes, there’s heaps of brilliant stuff to do in Phuket for all types of travelers.

 There are some stunning beaches, cool stuff to do, unique experiences and what’s more it’s great value for money.